 For more tasty and nutritious recipe ideas, follow me on Instagram, Facebook, or Pinterest.
 You can also get all of my newest content delivered straight to your inbox by signing up for my email newsletter.

 Mexican Apple-Cinnamon Oatmeal

 - Bring water, cinnamon sticks, and cloves to a boil in a saucepan.
-Remove from heat, cover and let steep for 1 hour.
+Remove from heat, cover and let steep for 30 minutes.
 Discard the cinnamon sticks and cloves.

 - Add salt and oats to the water and bring to a boil, uncovered.
 Lower heat and simmer for 30 minutes, stirring frequently to prevent sticking.
 Add 1 cup milk and simmer for an additional 15 minutes until creamy.

 - When the oatmeal is ready, using the large holes of a box grater or shredder, shred the apples directly into the pan and stir well.

 - Serve into individual bowls and add more milk if a thinner consistency is desired.
 Sprinkle with cinnamon